lacerbi/setup-athanor/README.md

 ## Usage

-To set up a local Athanor instance from source for development or customization, run the following command in your terminal:
+To set up a local Athanor instance, run the following command in your terminal:

 ```bash
 npx setup-athanor [athanor-installation-folder]